Robert Friedman (producer)

 Robert Friedman (born 1956) is an American businessman in the entertainment industry.
 He is the CEO of Bungalow Media + Entertainment, a private equity-backed entertainment and media company he founded in 2013.
 It develops, produces and distributes content across all platforms.
 Beginning his career as an account manager at Grey Advertising he then held roles at AOL Time Warner, New Line Cinema, Classic Media, and RadicalMedia.
 He has produced films including Paradise Lost 3: Purgatory, Mortal Kombat: Conquest, and Under African Skies, for which he shared a Christopher Award.

 Early life

-Friedman attended Vassar College, from which he received a BA in psychology in 1978.
+Friedman attended Vassar College, from which he received an AB in psychology in 1978.
 He subsequently earned an MBA degree from Columbia's Graduate School of Business in 1980.
 He is a Trustee Emeritus of Vassar College and sits on the Board of Overseers of Columbia Business School.
 He was the speaker at the latter's 2009 commencement.

 Career

 Friedman began his career in advertising as an Account Manager on P&G, at Grey Advertising.
 He was part of MTV Network's development team, working from 1981-1989 on MTV, VH1, Nickelodeon, and on The Movie Channel.
 He was in charge of Consumer and Trade Marketing for MTV Networks, and Promotion and Licensing for MTV and VH1, overseeing marketing of its secondary businesses, such as Global Licensing and Home Entertainment.